J-manLans/game-launcher/Laboration_1/README.md

 ## Procedures
 ![Copilots view of this program](./src/main/resources/thread_pool.jpg)
 ### Main Method
-**The main method** serves as the entry point for the application, designed to simulate client interactions with worker threads managed by the ``ThreadManager``.
+**The main method** serves as the entry point for the application and just initiates the StoreFront.
+The StoreFront in turn is designed to simulate client interactions with worker threads managed by the ``ThreadManager``.
 It initiates the process by generating a random number of clients between 10 and 20.
 Each client is instantiated with a unique name and added to a list for processing.

 Once the clients are created, the method activates each client in its own thread.
 This is done through the start method, which triggers the execution of their respective tasks using the available worker threads.
 The method then waits for all clients to complete their tasks by joining each thread, ensuring that the main thread only proceeds once all clients have finished.